- Membership Overview+

 Chapter V Mock Trading Contract

-Article 13 The underlying index of the mock trading contract is CSI 300 Index of China Securities Index Co., Ltd. (CSI).
+Article 13 The underlying of the mock trading contract is CSI 300 Index of China Securities Index Co., Ltd. (CSI).
 The compilation formula, constituents, base period and adjustment of the above index are pursuant to relevant documents published by CSI.

 Article 14 The Chinese short description of the contract is CSI 300 futures, with the English code of IF.